catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 >
 > Openbsd iwx WiFi (3 files) with different underlying kernel structures.
 >
-> Freebsd requires and entire Linux ecosystem for both WiFI and Graphics (drm-61-kmod) in addition to the drivers themselves.
+> Freebsd requires an entire Linux ecosystem for both WiFI and Graphics (drm-61-kmod) in addition to the drivers themselves.

 >[!Tip]